 6.5 hours plus breaks (starting at $850 + travel for schools and non-profit organizations, contact us for corporate and public sector pricing)

 This full-day workshop contains all of the elements from Options 1-4, and builds the capacity of participants to be agents of change within themselves and their communities by engaging in action planning aimed at preventing gender-based violence.
 Specifically, participants will be guided through a process of brainstorming and then prioritizing initiatives into a concrete action plan.
 This workshop also gives participants the opportunity to explore and tell their own story of how they think about gender, and connect with participants to support each other in expanding their ideas.
 In-depth action planning is facilitated to guide community-based organizations, professionals in their advocacy.

 Be inspired and walk away with skills and confidence to challenge rape culture and foster male accountability to prevent sexual violence on and off campus.
 White Ribbon DTL workshops have the following objectives.

 What our community partners are saying about us:

-Facilitators from White Ribbon came to our Grade 12 Equity and Social Justice class in the fall of 2017, and ran a very organized, personal, and engaging workshop with my class of 31 students.
+Facilitators from White Ribbon came to our Grade 12 Equity and Social Justice class and ran a very organized, personal, and engaging workshop with 31 students.
 Jarvis is a very diverse school with many complex gender identities.
 White Ribbon facilitators were sensitive, without holding back on key messages, including the impact of toxic masculinity on all gender identities, as well as ways that we can all be a part of the solution to ending gender-based violence.
 I would be very happy to have them facilitate again.